-What should be the frequency of the hemodialysis is it twice sufficient or thrice
+Frequency of the hemodialysis is it twice sufficient or thrice.

-What should be the frequency of the hemodialysis is it twice sufficient or thrice
+Frequency of the hemodialysis is it twice sufficient or thrice.

 The decision of whether a patient with kidney failure should undergo dialysis twice a week or thrice a week is a critical one and should be made by a healthcare team, including nephrologists and other specialists, in collaboration with the patient.
 The choice depends on various factors, including the patient’s overall health, the stage of kidney disease, and individualized assessment.
 Here are some key considerations: